 Can You Use a Paddle Board on a River?

 Yes, you can, and you really should!
-River paddle boarding is becoming very popular as SUP boarders look for new challenges.
+River stand up paddle boarding is becoming very popular as SUP boarders look for new challenges.

 After all, there are over a quarter of a million rivers in the United States, and so finding a suitable river is easy.